-This policy affects the students, faculty, and staff of St. John's College and use of all of the information technology systems belonging to the College.
+This policy affects students, faculty, and staff of St. John’s College and use of all of the information technology systems belonging to the college.

 The St. John’s College Information Technology System includes: computers, communications networks, computer accounts, web pages, network access, central computing facilities, and related services.
 Access to and use of the College Information Technology System is a privilege granted to currently enrolled students, faculty, and staff.
 As a user of the Information Technology System, you have two basic rights: